devasconcelosjr/devasconcelosjr/README.md

 🐍 The languages I am most familiar with are HTML5, CSS, JavaScript and Python.

-🌱 I’m currently learning MongoDB and Angular!
+🌱 I’m currently learning Angular and JSON!

 💻 I’m looking to collaborate on impactiful projects related to engineers!